MFT Tuition & Financial Aid

 Chart Your Path Scholarship: $1,000 (one time)

-Eligibility for the Chart Your Path Scholarship is based on a student completing an application for admission during an Information Session, Experiential Workshop, or other special event hosted by the Enrollment Services Office.
+Eligibility for the Chart Your Path Scholarship is based on a candidate applying for admission during an information session, experiential workshop, or other special event hosted by the Enrollment Services Office.
+The candidate is not expected to submit all required documents, only the application for admission.

 Financial Aid Application Process and Programs